mantoi4/git-basic-exercises/README.md

-some stuff, made more changes
+some stuff, made more changes.
+Another change requested